MicrosoftDocs/azure-docs/articles/storage/blobs/storage-how-to-mount-container-linux.md

 Blobfuse requires a temporary path in the file system to buffer and cache any open files, which helps provides native-like performance.
 For this temporary path, choose the most performant disk, or use a ramdisk for best performance.

 > [!NOTE]
 > Blobfuse stores all open file contents in the temporary path.
-Make sure to have enough space in order to accommodate all open files.
+Make sure to have enough space to accommodate all open files.
 >

 ### (Optional) Use a ramdisk for the temporary path